How to Get an Emotional Support Animal (ESA) Letter in Minneapolis, MN

 ESAs are not granted any workplace or public access rights under federal law, but luckily, Minnesota does grant additional protections.
 Under Minnesota’s Human Rights Act, employers must provide reasonable accommodations for emotional support animals in the workplace.

-If you would like to bring your ESA to work with you, you will need to speak to your employer, make a request for a reasonable accommodation, and explain the necessity of having your ESA at the workplace.
+If you would like to bring your ESA to work with you, you will need to speak to your employer, make a request for reasonable accommodation, and explain the necessity of having your ESA at the workplace.
 The employer is also likely (and legally entitled) to ask for a valid ESA letter.

 Both the Fair Housing Act and Minnesota’s Human Rights Act have some exceptions to be mindful of.